EggTronic/react-component-library-boilerplate/README.md

 ```
 You can create a xxx.stories.tsx under your component folder as
    src/components/exampleComponent/exampleComponent.stories.tsx
-To see the demo in storybook
+to see the live demo in storybook
 ```

 ## License